ashwindcruz/ashwindcruz.github.io/_posts/2019-05-07-learning-to-learn.md

 For one, they explicitly state that sleeping flushes the brain clean.
 I can't recall the technicalities of it but during sleep, the brain gets a chance to refresh itself.
 However, working on something before sleeping or explicitly setting in your mind that you want to focus on something (just before sleep) will encourage the brain to dream about this.
 I don't think anyone can make claims that this will work all the time but I have often found that whatever I'm dwelling on before sleeping often comes back to me while dreaming.
 By encouraging this, you are encouraging the diffuse mode of your brain to tinker away, forming connections that you might not have been able to during the focused mode.

 Another helpful tip from this course was to jot down your unfinished todos before you hit the hay.
 These tasks likely take up space in your working memory.
 By writing them down, you free up space in your working memory and allow the brain to better recharge.
-An added benefit of this is that by jotting it down, you're focusing explicitly on it, potentially allowing your diffuse mind to think about them while you sleep.
+Aside from todos, also write down problems you're facing before you hit the hay.
+This allows your diffuse mind to think about the todos and the problems while you sleep.

 ### Exercise Benefits
 The importance of exercise was stated several times during the course.
 It was spread about through the other material but it did seem important enough to potentially warrant its own video(s).
 It definitely made a large enough impact that I figured it deserved its own section in this write-up.